Request Demo

 Consumer buying behavior refers to the study of customers and how they behave while deciding to buy a product that satisfies their needs.
 It is a study of the actions of the consumers that drive them to buy and use certain products.

-Understanding consumer buying behavior is most important for marketers as it helps them to relate better to the expectation of the consumers.
+Understanding consumer buying behavior is crucial for marketers as it helps them understand and empathize with consumer expectations.

 In a study where 102 CX experts were asked about the CX challenges, Sean Folan, Vice President, Health Industry Leader, Cronin rightly says,